Last Updated on September 1, 2022

 While it’s a bit idealistic, transitioning to 100 percent renewable energy would reduce emissions from plastic by a whopping 51 percent.

 there is no denying that it’s not cut and dry when it comes to glass or plastic!
 Glass and plastic both have their pros and cons.

 The best thing we can do is reduce our reliance on anything single-use!
 If you use it once and then place it in the recycling bin, try to find another solution.

-Generally speaking try to avoid buying new plastic and still prefer to buy glass.
+Generally speaking, try to avoid buying new plastic and try to buy glass whenever possible.

 And, you should definitely reuse your glass bottles and jars!

 In closing, refer to this post as often as you need to!
 We have answered many questions like “can glass be recycled, is glass biodegradable, and is plastic a natural resource?” but feel free to let us know if you have other questions.

 sources and further reading:

 Guest Post: Ariana Palmieri is the founder of Greenify-Me.com, a blog dedicated to zero waste living and sustainability.
 Her work has been featured on MindBodyGreen, Green Matters, The Penny Hoarder and several other publications.
 Get her free e-book “10 Ways to Reduce Trash” by signing up to her newsletter and learn how to reduce your waste today.